 Procedure Skill Level of competency required

-Advanced Demonstrate the ability to lead the management of cardiac arrest and peri-arrest in adults and 3
+Advanced cardiopulmonary Demonstrate the ability to lead the management of cardiac arrest and peri-arrest in adults and children 3

-cardiopulmonary children

 resuscitation (CPR) Demonstrate the ability to lead trauma resuscitation 3

-Airway Airway obstruction secondary to reduced consciousness of foreign body inhalation 3
+Airway Treat airway obstruction secondary to reduced consciousness following foreign body inhalation 3

 Basic airway management including bag mask ventilation 3

-Advanced airway management
+Advanced airway management 3

 Management and care of Tracheostomy tube 3

 Breathing Arterial blood gas sampling and delivery of appropriate oxygen therapy 3

 Bag mask ventilation 3

 Setting up non-invasive ventilation or CPAP and deal with complications 3

-Ventilation with capnography 3

 Intercostal drain insertion ^a 3

-Circulation Intraosseous access 3
+Circulation Intraosseous access to circulation for resuscitation 3

 Pacing - pharmacological and external 3

 Disability Spinal immobilisation 3

 Log roll 3

-Lumbar puncture 3

-Exposure Demonstrate the application of recognised splints in the management of both pelvic and long bone 3
+Exposure Demonstrate the application of recognised common splints in the management of both pelvic and long bone fractures 3

-fractures

 Joint dislocation reduction techniques alongside appropriate analgesia and sedation techniques 3

 Wound management 3

 Local anaesthetic techniques 3

 Plaster cast application 3

 Demonstration of the management of both medical and traumatic epistaxis using recognised techniques and equipment in both upright patient and supine patient 3

 Removal of foreign body from ear/nose/eye 3

 Peripheral nerve blocks 3

 ^a Pleural procedures should be undertaken in line with the British Thoracic Society guidelines.
 These state that thoracic ultrasound guidance is strongly recommended for all pleural procedures for pleural fluid, also that the marking of a site using thoracic ultrasound for subsequent remote aspiration or chest drain insertion is not recommended, except for large effusions.
-Ultrasound guidance should be provided by an appropriately trained pleural-trained ultrasound practitione
+Ultrasound guidance should be provided by an appropriately trained pleural-trained ultrasound practitioner.